atsushi-ambo/dev.to/README.md

 2. Add this key as a repository secret named `DEVTO_API_KEY` in your GitHub repository settings
 3. When you push changes to the main branch, the GitHub Action will publish your articles

-## Creating Branches and PRs

-If you're having issues creating branches and PRs manually, you can use the automated workflow:

-1. Go to the "Actions" tab in your GitHub repository
-2. Select the "Create PR from Branch" workflow
-3. Click "Run workflow" dropdown
-4. Enter your desired branch name, commit message, PR title, and description
-5. Click "Run workflow" button

-This workflow will:
-- Create a new branch (or use an existing one)
-- Add a sample commit to ensure the branch has content
-- Create a PR from that branch to main

-After the PR is created, you can add your article files to the branch using GitHub's web interface or by checking out the branch locally.

 ## Deploying with GitHub Actions

 You can manually trigger the GitHub Actions workflow to publish your articles: